Welgris Highlanders F.C.

-Welgris Highlanders, formerly known as Welgris Momads, was a semi-professional Papua New Guinea football club based in Mount Hagen, but playing their home games in Goroka.
+Welgris Highlanders, formerly known as Welgris Momads, was a semi-professional Papua New Guinean soccer club based in Mount Hagen, but playing their home games in Goroka.

 They were one of five founding members of the Papua New Guinea National Soccer League, but reached the knockout stages just once in four years of competing.

 After a three-year hiatus, the side played their final NSL season in 2012–13, where they finished bottom of the league.

 History

 Foundation and early years

 The club was founded as Welgris Momads sometime at the start of the 21st century, as their first season on record came in 2001 when they took part in the Mount Hagen Regional League.
 Among seven participants they were the eventual champions.
 Two years later, they competed in both the Highlands Regional Championship and the Papua New Guinea National Club Championship, but failed to make an impact on either competition.

 In 2005, the side took part in both the Highlands Regional Championship the National Club Championship for the second time.
 The club fared much better in both competitions, winning the Highlands competition with a 3–1 victory over Blue Kumuls Mount Hagen in the final on 22 August, before meeting Blue Kumuls again in the third-place playoff of the National Club Championship, this time winning 3–0.